 Financial Management Association National Honor Society: The Financial Management Association National Honor Society recognizes undergraduate and graduate students that have demonstrated superior scholarship and achievement in the area of finance at colleges in the United States, Canada and Great Britain.
 It is the only international organization that specifically rewards outstanding academic performance in the disciplines of finance and financial services.

-For more details about the Financial Services Professional Pathway and/or its Student Organizations, Please contact Professor Cynthia Bolt, Department Chair.
+For more details about the Finance Major and/or its Student Organizations, please contact Professor Cynthia Bolt, Department Chair.